hilaryp/PNC_tools/README.md

     python plt2csv.py input/*.plt > output.csv

 Use `-d` to include columns for the demographic information given in the .plt header line.
 Only recommended if using your own files; existing PNC file headers are often inconsistent.

     python plt2csv.py -d input/*.plt > output.csv

 ### Output
-`plt2csv.py` is currently written for use with PNC-style filenames, but can easily be modified as needed.
-The input filename is parsed to return Subject ID as the first column.
+If the input filename follows the PNC format, it is parsed to return Subject ID as the first column.
+Otherwise Subject ID defaults to the filename, stripped of path and extension.
 An example:

     File: PH13-1-1-HilaryP-rx.plt